Thomas F. Meyer - Molecular Biology

 The Role of Bacterial Infections in Human Carcinogenesis

 The gastric pathogen Helicobacter pylori is the paradigm of a cancer-inducing bacterium.
-Understanding the mechanisms behind this link will help to define the principles of an infection-cancer connection.
+Understanding the mechanisms behind this link will help define the principles of an infection-cancer connection.
 We are also investigating the mechanisms behind the suggested carcinogenic effects of several other bacterial species, including Chlamydia trachomatis, Colibactin producing Escherichia coli.

 The use of human primary cell culture models is crucial for authentic investigations of cancer emergence.
 We have pioneered the use of innovative organoid and mucosoid models, providing invaluable tools for modeling infection processes and their consequences in normal healthy cells.

 Breakthrough technologies, such as RNA interference and CRISPR/Cas9, are extensively used in our work to decipher beneficial and potentially deleterious gene functions and genetic defects.